cronvel/terminal-kit/doc/high-level.md

 Get the cursor location.

-Without a callback, it returns a Promise that resolve to an object with a *x* and *y* properties.
+Without a callback argument, it returns a Promise that resolve to an object with a *x* and *y* properties.